 Concordia Language Villages is an internationally recognized and respected language and cultural immersion program preparing young people for global citizenship since 1961.
 Village alumni seeking globally focused higher education can easily apply to Concordia, and Concordia students who are native speakers may easily work at the Villages in the summer or in the Moorhead offices during the academic year.

-Concordia’s president, Dr. William J. Craft, has kept global engagement and international education a top priority of the college.
-Craft’s strategic plan for Concordia College calls for Concordia to offer “an education of the whole self, for the whole of life, for the sake of the whole world.”
+Concordia’s new president Dr. Colin Irvine is dedicated to keeping global engagement and international education a top priority of the college.
+Irvine's vision for Concordia College and the strategic plan calls for Concordia to offer “an education of the whole self, for the whole of life, for the sake of the whole world.”

 On August 1, 2019, Concordia College was selected as a Davis School by the Davis United World College Scholars Program.
 Graduates from United World Colleges will now receive need-based funding to attend Concordia College, strengthening the institution’s commitment to international students and global education.

 Concordia is a Higher Education member of the Council of International Schools working collaboratively for the continuous improvement of international education.
 CIS serves the interests of more than 200,000 young people worldwide, and we especially encourage applications from students at CIS schools.
 Concordia also is a member of Study Minnesota.

 In 2019, four Concordia graduates were selected for the prestigious Fulbright Scholar Program.
 In the last 10 years, 18 Cobbers have been Fulbright Scholars in the English Teaching Assistant Program as well as research scholars in their discipline, doing work in Spain, Nepal, Germany, Austria, Malaysia, Columbia, and Taiwan.